reasonmethis/docdocgo-core/README.md

 and it will perform the specified number of additional rounds.
 Note that you can always use the shorthand `hs` instead of `heatseek`, just as you can use `re` instead of `research`.

-Now let's go over the subcommands for the regular research mode.
+Now let's go over the subcommands for the classic research mode.

 ### The `iterate` subcommand